Narrative CVs

 How do I create a Tri-Agency narrative CV?

-Western Research expects a final tri-agency CV template to be rolled out in 2025.
+Western Research expects a final tri-agency CV template to be rolled out along with the Tri-Angecy Grants Management Solution (date TBD).
 In the meantime, you may refer to the existing template, instructions, and formatting guidelines for each agency (CIHR, NSERC, SSHRC)

 A few key highlights: